Cooking On The Ranch

 Absolutely yes.
 Depending on size, substitute 8 – 10 whole peeled fresh tomatoes.
 Simply core, and chop and add to soup.
 Don’t forget to scrape that tomato juice from your cutting board into the soup.
 Lots of flavor there.

 This recipe calls for adding both sugar and vinegar.
 Both of these ingredients naturally take the bite out of a “too-tomatoey” soup.
+Simply omit the sugar and add an additional splash of vinegar.
 If you still feel it has too strong of a flavor, try adding more cream.
 And make sure you use a non-reactive pan.
 Aluminum or cast iron pans can cause any tomato based recipe to have a metallic flavor.
 Use stainless steel or enamel coated cast iron.

 Is This Recipe Gluten Free?